telepresenceio/telepresence/howtos/outbound.md

     Intercepts        : 0 total
   ```

-1. Now try to access your service by name with `curl web-app.emojivoto:80`.
-Telepresence will route the request to the cluster, as if your laptop is actually running in the cluster.
+3. Access your service by name with `curl web-app.emojivoto:80`.
+Telepresence routes the request to the cluster, as if your laptop is actually running in the cluster.

   ```
   $ curl web-app.emojivoto:80